can3p/perlotto/README.md

 It may happen that you're tired of being scared to restart your browser because you music will stop playing.
 And maybe you want your multimedia keys to be supported.
-Perlotto solves former point for you and will solve the latter sometime in the future.
+Perlotto solves both points and doesn't do anything else.

 ## Development